 - Advocating for change from decision-makers at local, national and international levels, including active engagement in international networks; and

-- Empowering Indigenous Peoples’ own organisations to act in order to claim and exercise their rights and to amplify the Indigenous Peoples’ movements at local, national and international levels.
+- Supporting the empowerment of Indigenous Peoples’ own organisations to act in order to claim and exercise their rights and to amplify the Indigenous Peoples’ movements at local, national and international levels.